Fat Finesse Worm Bass

 gamma fluorocarbon line

-The best part of using this rig is no special rod actions or motions are required to inspire bites from sluggish or educated bass.
+The best part of using this rig is that no special rod actions or motions are required to inspire bites from sluggish or educated bass.

-Simply cast the finesse worm rig and split shot ahead of the boat, let it settle to the bottom, and use a slow lift and drag cadence which stirs up the sand knocks against rocks and stones, and inspires bass to investigate what is making this noise and causing the commotion in their domain.
+Simply cast the finesse worm rig and split shot ahead of the boat, let it settle to the bottom, and use a slow lift and drag cadence which stirs up the sand, knocks against rocks and stones, and inspires bass to investigate what is making this noise and causing the commotion in their domain.

-If you’re faced with conditions such as heavier weeds or snag-infested areas with submerged timber, I would suggest lightly tex-posing the hook point back into the worm body slightly which will not impede hook-ups but reduce the number of snags you get while slowly dragging this set up over the lakes bottom composition.
+If you’re faced with conditions such as heavier weeds or snag-infested areas with submerged timber, I would suggest lightly texposing the hook point back into the worm body slightly, which will not impede hook-ups but reduce the number of snags you get while slowly dragging this setup over the lake's bottom composition.

 Most of the bites I get with this setup are light, almost a sensation of having a leaf on your line.
 When that happens, reel up any slack line until you feel the fish (most times they will not spit the soft-bodied worm) and set the hook vertically with authority to increase the odds of a “top of the mouth” penetration, while taking up any line and resisting the urge to drop your rod tip.